yigitaktan/XeQueryReplayer/ab-test/regression-comparator.md

     Exact text match.
 Useful when you want strict identity matching (usually for controlled workloads).
   - `NormalizedText`
     Groups by whitespace-normalized text.
 Useful for ad-hoc heavy systems where the same query appears with minor formatting differences.
+  - `NormalizedText`
+    Groups queries by a normalized representation of query text.
+      Normalization is implemented as:
+      - Truncation to the first 4000 characters
+      - Removal of CR/LF/TAB characters
+      - Whitespace compaction
+      - Lower-casing
+      - SHA-256 hashing of the normalized text

+    This mode is useful for ad-hoc–heavy workloads where the same logical query appears with minor formatting differences, but it can still merge distinct queries if their normalized forms collide.

   **Trade-off**:
   - Too strict (`QueryText`) can fragment results (same logical query becomes multiple groups).